 The Elizabethtown College Social Media Street Team, the E-team, is a group of social media-savvy students--armed with smartphones--that promote campus events and initiatives and share their outlook on life at E-town.
-Look for the E-team on Twitter, Instagram, Foursquare and, of course, on campus!
+Look for the E-team on Twitter, and, of course, on campus!
 The E-team was established in the spring of 2012.

 Meet the E-team

 Andrew Calnon '16: @etown_andrew

 Andrew in 140 characters: Member of the Elizabethtown College E-team- a Social Media Street Team!
 I'm a Comm major & a social networking addict!
 Updating you on all things E-town!

 Hello everyone, my name's Andrew Calnon!
 I am a Corporate Communications major, and I am from the small town of Elizabethville, Pa.
 I consider myself to be a perfectionist, with an enthusiastic and outgoing personality.
 I love being active, meeting new people and helping in any way that I can.
 On campus, I am the news director for ECTV-40, the news editor for the Etownian, a student lab assistant for the Department of Communications, a Peer Mentor, a Jaywalker (tour guide), a SWEET programmer for the Office of Student Activities and I participate in Emotion.
 I love working with the E-team, because it gives me the opportunity to share and inform people of all the amazing events Elizabethtown College has to offer through social networking sites!
 When it comes to social media: posting, tweeting, taking pictures and checking in is what I do.
 I am constantly updating my timeline and browsing my Instagram--you could say I'm addicted!
 My goal for the future is to work in the public relations field.